rocicorp/mono/packages/replicache/doc/docs/howto/blobs.md

 The server side implementation of the `addBlob` mutator does not have to do much.
 It can just store the key and value as pushed.
-It is important that the client view includes the key-value pair for this blob.
+It is important that the client view includes the key-value pair for this blob or the client will lose track of the state of the blob.
 A better implementation would be to set `shouldUpload` depending on wether the blob has been uploaded or not.

 #### Syncing the blobs